How to Install Nginx, MariaDB, and PHP (LEMP) on Ubuntu 22.04 LTS

 Step 3: Install MariaDB Server on Ubuntu 22.04 LTS

 Now that you have a working web server, you need to install the database system to store and manage data for your website.
-Instead of MySQL, we’ll be installing MariaDB in this tutorial.
+In this tutorial, we’ll install MariaDB instead of MySQL.

-MariaDB is an open-source RDBMS (Relational Database Management System), backward compatible, binary drop-in replacement of MySQL.
-MariaDB provides improved performance with faster replication speeds, tighter security measures, and additional storage engines compared to MySQL.
+MariaDB is an open-source RDBMS (Relational Database Management System) that is backward compatible and a binary drop-inย replacement for MySQL.
+Compared to MySQL,ย MariaDB provides improved performance with faster replication speeds, tighter security measures, and additional storage engines.

 Installing MariaDB Database